A beautiful trek with friends through some ultra-remote villages of Northern Laos. Transporting Opium is only illegal if you get caught.

 A few minutes later, one of the guides quietly handed me something and smiled.
 I looked at it quickly.
 It was a small rock, about the size of a marble.
 It was pretty.
 Kind of yellow-brownish.
 I looked at it for a few seconds, smiled at him, thanked him for the gift, and then slid it into my pocket.

-Sometimes while I am travelling, friends (mostly women, sometimes midgets) will give me a small memento or keepsake as we part ways.
-Along the way I have been given smooth stones, rocks, bells, small pins, midgets and other travel-friendly gifts.
+Sometimes while I am traveling, friends will give me a small memento or keepsake as we part ways.
+Along the way, I have been given smooth stones, rocks, bells, small pins, and other travel-friendly gifts.
 I figured he had just given me another pretty stone for my collection.
-Thanks man.
+Thanks, man.

 Later that night I transferred the rock from my pocket into my shaving kit.
 The ‘rock’ remained in my shaving kit for the next month or so while I was enjoying Laos.
 It accompanied me as I crossed back over the border at a quiet checkpoint into Vietnam.
 The rock was enjoying the comfy confines of my backpack in the airplane’s luggage as I took a flight from Saigon (Ho Chi Minh City) to the lovely Vietnamese island of Phu Quoc.
 And again in my backpack on the hydrofoil boat back to mainland Vietnam.
 Later that day the rock and I negotiated a busy border crossing from Vietnam into Cambodia.